Stuwert/express-pg-practice/README.md

 ```
 When I click 'Add a Book'
-Then I should see a form
+Then I should see a form to add a new book
 ```

 __#2__